TexasInstruments/ti-gpio-cpp/README.md

 cd build
 cmake ..
 make
-make install
+make install # This installs by default under /usr/local OR make install DESTDIR=<path/to/install> # This installs under <path/to/install>
 ```
-The default installation path will be /usr/local/lib64.
+The default installation paths will b as follows.
+Headers: /usr/local/include
+Library: /usr/local/lib64

 # Library API